At which campus can I study this program?

 What is Forensic Science?

-Forensic Science is the application of principles of chemistry, molecular biology, and physics to matters of the law.
-Forensic scientists develop a deep understanding of and hands-on lab experience in serology, biochemistry, and forensic molecular biology, with particular emphasis on forensic DNA analysis.
-Forensic scientists also use analytical, physical, and inorganic chemistry for the forensic analysis of controlled substances, trace evidence, fire debris, ignitable liquids, and firearms and gunshot residue.
-In the United States there are more than 4,000 crime scene laboratories administered by the federal, state or local governments or private industry.
-Our Forensic Science program provides a strong scientific foundation and general criminalistics education to all students, and allows room for students to individualize their education experience towards specific degree and career goals.
+Forensic Science is the application of science to matters of the law.
+A forensic scientist may develop a deep understanding of and hands-on lab experience in serology, biochemistry, and forensic molecular biology, with particular emphasis on forensic DNA analysis.
+A forensic scientist might also use analytical, physical, and inorganic chemistry for the forensic analysis of controlled substances, trace evidence, fire debris, ignitable liquids, and firearms and gunshot residue.
+In the United States, there are over 4,000 crime laboratories administered by federal, state, and local governments or private industry.
+Our Forensic Science program provides a strong scientific foundation and general criminalistics education that allows room for all students to individualize their educational experience towards specific degree and career goals.

 You Might Like This Program If...